 What happens during FDR?

 The FDR practitioner will help to identify the issues that are taking place between the parties that need to be resolved and encourage each party to listen to the other’s point of view.
 Where there are children involved, the FDR practitioner will try to keep each person on track and focused on the children.
 The goal is to come up with solutions that are in the best interests of the children.
 To reach an agreement ideas and options will be shared and discussed.
 At the end of the session, the FDR practitioner will check to ensure that both parties understand what is being agreed upon.
 Where there is property involved the practitioner will look at ascertaining what the net pool of assets to divide is, by facilitating discussion and provision of information about any agreed values of assets and amounts of liability.
 Discussions can then focus on the history of contributions and future needs.
 It is usually recommended before any financial offer is accepted, to have a lawyer look it over and advise if it is fair or not.
 If it is accepted then it is advisable to have a lawyer draw up the agreement into a binding agreement that is binding on the parties and can be used for land transfers, exemption of stamp duty applications, and finality between the parties to avoid court proceedings in future.

-If you would like to get further information or have any questions on this topic – contact us today to take advantage of our free half-hour legal consults.
-They can be done in person or via Skype or telephone conference.
+If you would like to get further information or have any questions on this topic – contact us today This can be done in person or via Skype or telephone conference.